Andrew McCutchen Preview, Player Props: Pirates vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to give up 171 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Royals pitchers combine to rank 23rd in baseball in home runs allowed (173 total, 1.3 per game).

-- Ragans (5-4) takes the mound for the Royals in his seventh start of the season.
-He's put together a 3.81 ERA in 59 2/3 innings pitched, with 71 strikeouts.
+- The Royals are sending Zerpa (1-2) out to make his third start of the season.

-- In his last appearance on Wednesday against the Oakland Athletics, the lefty tossed six scoreless innings while surrendering two hits.
+- The lefty last appeared in relief on Saturday, when he threw one inning against the Seattle Mariners, allowing one earned run while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.